jbowes/repl/content/strategies-for-asynchronous-apis.md

 }
 ```

+Eventually, the Cat Bonnet will be fully sewn and complete.
+Hooray!

-Status may exist directly on a resource that has meaning for end users (ref watson spec here).
+As in the above example, status may exist directly on a resource that has meaning for end users.
 It may also exist on a resource that is mostly meaningful for the long-running task itself, but
-also has use as a record or log, eg an `Import` type.
+also has use as a record or log, like an `Import` type.

+For resource modification or `DELETE`s, the resource proper can stay in its old state, until the status progresses to the point where
+the modification is complete.

+Note that this is similar to, but not the same as, [Kubernetes' status field][kubestatus], which fully describes the current state
+of a resource *and optionally* may include fields describing the resource's state transition history.

+For additional context, the [IBM Watson REST API Guidelines][watasync] have additional details on a similar style of asynchronous
+API.

 ### Job specific indirect resources